-Four registers store alarm threshold data, with hightemperature (T{HIGH}) and low-temperature (T{LOW}) registers for each A/D channel.
+Two registers store ALERT threshold limits, with high-temperature (T{HIGH}) and low-temperature (T{LOW}) registers for the remote A/D channel.
+There are no comparison registers for the local A/D channel.
 If either measured temperature equals or exceeds the corresponding alarm threshold value, an ALERT interrupt is asserted.

-The power-on-reset (POR) state of both T{HIGH} registers is full scale (0111 1111, or +127°C).
-The POR state of both T{LOW} registers is 1100 1001 or -55°C.
+The power-on-reset (POR) state of the T{HIGH} register is full scale (0111 1111, or +127°C).
+The POR state of the T{LOW} register is 1100 1001 or -55°C.